Arizona Mesothelioma Lawyer

-Between 1999 and 2017, more than 5,000 people in Arizona died from an asbestos-related disease, including mesothelioma.[1]
+Arizona mesothelioma lawyers represent asbestos and mesothelioma victims in Tucson, Phoenix, and throughout the state.
+Between 1999 and 2017, more than 5,000 people in Arizona died from asbestos-related diseases, including mesothelioma.[1]
 Major sources of past asbestos exposure in the state include mining, industrial jobs, and military bases.
-If you live in Arizona and have suffered because of an asbestos illlness, contact an experienced Arizona mesothelioma lawyer to get justice.

 Naturally Occurring Asbestos in Arizona

-Arizona has a history of mining asbestos specifically, but it also has multiple mines for other resources that happen to contain asbestos as well.
+Arizona has a history of mining asbestos, but it also has multiple mines for other resources that happen to contain asbestos.
 Both types of mines can be harmful to workers and people living in the area when asbestos fibers are disturbed and contaminate air, soil, or water.

 Mining and Asbestos